MicrosoftDocs/architecture-center/docs/reference-architectures/logging/enterprise-grade-logging-content.md

   Setting retention and caching policies affects storage costs.
 See [Create a table's retention and cache policies](/azure/data-explorer/one-click-table-retention-policy).

-  You can size two Azure Data Explorer clusters differently to achieve [active-active](https://www.webopedia.com/definitions/active-active) architecture.
+  You can size two Azure Data Explorer clusters differently to achieve [active-active](/azure/data-explorer/business-continuity-overview#active-active-configuration) architecture.
 You can use one cluster only for ingestion but not querying, and use the larger cluster for both ingestion and querying.

 ### Operational excellence

 Operational excellence covers the operations processes that deploy an application and keep it running in production.
 For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).

 Azure Data Explorer provides built-in mechanisms for business continuity and disaster recovery.
-You can use different solutions depending on Recovery Point Objective (RPO), Recovery Time Objective (RTO), effort, and cost.
+You can choose different solutions based on Recovery Point Objective (RPO), Recovery Time Objective (RTO), effort, and cost.
 For more information, see [Azure Data Explorer business continuity and disaster recovery](/azure/data-explorer/business-continuity-overview).

 You can easily achieve active-active configurations with this architecture by using the dual ingestion approach.